top of page

 A: We'd like the answer to that too!
 Those are questions to ask each Council member who voted in favor of the measure after the very rushed process.

-QWhy is the City targeting one of its own fire stations for redevelopment?
+Q: Why did the City targetone of its own fire stations for redevelopment?

 A: Again, we'd like the answer to that.
 Please ask the Council member who represents your district why public safety isn't a priority.